-The Best Time to Book a Flight for Domestic, International, and Holiday Travel
+The Best Time to Book a Flight for Domestic, International, and Summer Travel

-Unfortunately (though unsurprisingly), the pandemic has changed the flight booking game, because, simply put, we travel differently these days.
-According to the most recent data from Skyscanner, we're not planning as far ahead as we once did, and we're much more likely to book one-way tickets.
-Nonetheless, good deals are still all about big-picture timing, and while travel logistics are more in flux these days, many airlines now waive change fees, making it easier for us to book well in advance and shift plans later, if need be.
+Nonetheless, good deals are still all about big-picture timing, and while travel logistics are more in flux these days, most airlines now waive change fees, making it easier for travelers to book well in advance and shift plans later, if need be.

 When to Book Flights for Domestic Travel

 According to a 2021 survey by CheapAir.com, on average, the best time to purchase plane tickets for a domestic trip is 64 days before your departure date.
 Keep in mind that this is an average — it doesn't mean you should log on exactly 64 days before travel, but rather that you should scout flights around the 64-days-out mark.
 Seasonality also makes a big difference.
 CheapAir.com revealed that the cheapest flights were found 67 days prior to a summer trip, 94 days prior to a winter trip, 84 days prior to a spring trip, and 89 days prior to a fall trip.